 When you need to make a change, call your insurer.
 They'll be able to tell you whether the policy needs to be amended, and how much the amendment will cost.

 The standard amendment fee should be set out in your policy’s terms and conditions, so check your policy in advance.
 In some cases, the firm will need to re-calculate the cost of your car insurance.
 Your insurer will then send you new policy documents to reflect the changes.

 The cost of cancelling a policy is usually much higher than making an amendment.
 Not only is the administration fee greater, but you're unlikely to get a full refund of unused premiums.

 In some cases, when you make an amendment, the cost of cover will increase dramatically — for example if you add a young, inexperienced driver to your policy.
 It could then be possible that you could save money by cancelling your cover, and switching to an insurer which charges lower rates for young drivers.
 Do your sums carefully to work out which would be the best option.

 Action to take if you think charges are unfair

-If you think the charges you face for amending your policy are unfairly high — or if you have had to make a change because of what you think is a mistake on the insurer’s part — you can complain to the company directly.
-Ask for an address for customer services, and write giving clear details of your case — such as what happened, when, and why you think you have bee unfairly charged.
+If you think the charges you face for amending your policy are unfairly high, you can complain to the company directly.
+You can also do this if you've had to make a change because of what you think is a mistake of the insurer’s.
+Ask for an address for customer services, and write giving clear details of your case — such as what happened, when, and why you think you've been unfairly charged.

-Even if fees are laid out in the policy booklet, you may be able to challenge them.
-Keep a record anyone you speak to and of the letters you send (and use Special Delivery so you have proof they have been received).
-If the company does not deal with your complaint to your satisfaction, you can take your case at no cost to the Financial Ombudsman Service.
+Even if fees are outlined in your policy, you may still be able to challenge them.
+Keep a record anyone you speak to and of any communications.
+If the company doesn't deal with the complaint to your satisfaction, you can take your case at no cost to the Financial Ombudsman Service.